imfl/data-mining/README.md

 My originalities are

-1. compute lower bounds to skip unnecessary computation
+1. compute lower bounds to skip many unnecessary computations
 2. use randomized local search within each column of the matrix

 ### Summary